Welcome to Spring 2026 season of Federal Way National Little League!

 Registration opens in December and closes in March and/or when capacity is reached

-Player Assessments are held in February at the Complex and are required for upper division players (Except Junior and Senior Players).
+Player Assessments are held in February at the Complex and are required for upper division players (except Junior and Senior Players).

 Team practices start in March for the Upper Divisions and practice schedules will be provided by the Coach after Parent Night for Lower Division in March